xuchunyang/swap-regions.el/README.md

 ## Introduction

-This package provides a command `swap-regions`, which swaps the current region and the previous region.
-When called with prefix argument, do a replacement between the current region with the previous region.
+This package provides a `swap-regions' command to swap (and replace) two region of text.

 ## Screenshot